sotrh/learn-wgpu/docs/showcase/windowless/README.md

 ## A triangle without a window

 Now we've talked about not needing to see what the gpu is doing, but we do need to see the results at some point.
-If we look back to talking about the [swap chain](/beginner/tutorial2-swapchain/#render) we see that we use `swap_chain.get_next_texture()` to grab a texture to draw to.
+If we look back to talking about the [surface](/beginner/tutorial2-surface/#render) we see that we use `surface.get_current_frame()` to grab a texture to draw to.
 We'll skip that step by creating the texture ourselves.
 One thing to note here is we need to specify `wgpu::TextureFormat::Rgba8UnormSrgb` to `format` instead of `surface.get_preferred_format(&adapter)` since PNG uses RGBA, not BGRA.

 ```rust
 let texture_size = 256u32;